reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 #### Prudential

+Constructivism provides an easy explanation of the following norms of practical reasoning.

 - Desires: the reason that a desire to X tends to provide one with reason to X is (1) people tend to judge that they have reason to X if they desire to X, and (2) all intentional actions are done because of some desire; if they are not done because of a desire, then they would be involuntary actions.
 - Instrumental Reasoning: one cannot take oneself to have conclusive reason to X without taking oneself to have reason to take the means to X. Part of what it is to judge one has a reason to X consists of judging one to have a reason to adopt the means.
 - Pain/Suffering: the reason that pain/suffering provides one with reason to avoid it is precisely because people judge that they have reason to avoid it (or they have an unreflective aversion towards it).
 If a person had no aversion toward pain and didn't judge that they had reason to avoid it, then there would be no actual reason to avoid it.
 It is not the pure sensation of pain that provides us with reason to avoid it.